 For more symptoms, click here.

 So You’re an Anxious Mother.
 Now What?

-When we talked about postpartum depression, we mentioned that the “baby blues” symptoms usual last for two weeks.
-Unfortunately, postpartum anxiety usually doesn’t go away on it’s own.
+When we talked about postpartum depression, we mentioned that the “baby blues” symptoms usually last for two weeks.
+Unfortunately, postpartum anxiety usually doesn’t go away on its own.
 It’s of the utmost importance that you seek help if the anxiety is disrupting your sleep.
 It’s also important to seek help if the worries take over your thoughts.

 What About Medication?

 The above-mentioned skills don’t always work.
 Sometimes the anxiety is too intense for these techniques alone.
 Through the use of these therapy techniques and medication, anxiety can be successfully treated.
 Regardless of what level your anxiety is, it’s better to seek help sooner rather than later.
 Think of it this way, taking care of yourself is taking care of your baby.

 Like last week, we first want to disclaim that you should discuss your concerns with your healthcare provider as soon as possible.
 This could be your family doctor, your OB/GYN, or a public health nurse.
 There are many forms of postpartum treatment, and we have discussed many of these tools in our blog posts.
 Such examples are focusing on mindfulness, cognitive behavior therapy, and dialectic behavior therapy.

 If you are an anxious mother, we want to remind you of the critical importance of sharing how you are feeling with your partner and family.
 Building a network of trust and support is a complete game-changer.
 We want to be part of that support group.
 Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help you navigate postpartum anxiety.